 Amendments were made to Occupations Code, Chapter 53 by House Bill (HB) 963, 81st Legislature, Regular Session (2009).
 HB 963 authorizes the collection of a fee for providing potential applicants a criminal history evaluation letter effective November 4, 2010.

-The purpose of the criminal history evaluation is to establish procedures to evaluate, upon request, the criminal history of potential applicants to determine if they are ineligible to hold a license for health professions that include Perfusionists, Sanitarians, Code Enforcement Officers, Respiratory Care Practitioners, Opticians, Massage Therapists, Licensed Chemical Dependency Counselors, and Medical Radiologic Technologists, Speech Language Pathologist/Audiologist, and Fitting/Dispensing of Hearing Instruments.
+The purpose of the criminal history evaluation is to establish procedures to evaluate, upon request, the criminal history of potential applicants to determine if they are ineligible to hold a license for health professions that include Perfusionists, Sanitarians, Athletic Trainers, Code Enforcement Officers, Respiratory Care Practitioners, Opticians, Massage Therapists, Licensed Chemical Dependency Counselors, Medical Radiologic Technologists, Speech Language Pathologists/Audiologists, Licensed Professional Counselors, Marriage and Family Therapists, Licensed Dyslexia Therapists and Practitioners, Social Workers, Contact Lens Dispenser Permit Holders, Licensed Dietitians, Personal Emergency Response System Providers, Licensed Prosthetists/Orthotists, Midwives, Offender Education Providers (for drug and alcohol offenses), Medical Physicists, and Fitting/Dispensing of Hearing Instruments.
 These evaluations will occur before the potential applicants enter or complete a preparatory educational program or licensure examination leading to licensure thereby allowing applicants to avoid unnecessary hardship or costs if their criminal history is a ground for license ineligibility.

 The criminal history evaluation letter fee is $50 for each of the program.